Nguyễn Anh Đức

 Nguyễn Anh Đức (born 24 October 1985) is a Vietnamese professional football manager and former player.
-He is currently the head caoch of V.League 1 side Becamex Binh Duong.
+He is currently the head coach of V.League 1 side Thanh Hóa.

 He played for Becamex Bình Dương for the majority of his career.
 He is also a former member of the Vietnam national football team, being part of the 2018 AFF Championship winning team.
+He was awarded the Vietnamese Golden Ball in 2015.